 1. Prospects get a lot of voicemail messages

 If you’re calling a true decision maker, they likely get a tremendous amount of sales calls which lead to a large number of voicemail messages each week.
-This assumption is safe for a couple simple reasons.
+This assumption is safe for a couple of simple reasons.

 2. Prospects do not listen to every message